Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

 Recall that $x_b^{(n)}, x_{b'}^{(n)}$ are two different positions of finding $S$ at time $t_n$.
 The probability of finding $S$ at position $\bar{x}_b^{(n)}$ is simply a diagonal element of the reduced density matrix.

+The formulation presented in this section confirms the idea that the relational probability amplitude matrix, and consequently the wave function of $S$, encodes the relational information along the history of interactions between $S$ and other systems $\{A_1, A_2,..., A_n\}$.
+The idea was original conceived in Ref.~\cite{Rovelli07}, but was not fully developed there.

-\section{The Double Slit Experiment}
+\subsection{The Double Slit Experiment}

-In the double slit experiment, an electron passes through a slit configuration and is detected at position $x$ of the destination screen.
-Denote the probability that the particle is detected at position $x$ as $p_1=|\varphi_1(x)|^2$ when only slit $T_1$ is opened, and as $p_2=|\varphi_2(x)|^2$ when only slit $T_2$ is opened.
+In the double slit experiment, an electron passes through a slit configuration at screen C and is detected at position $x$ of the destination screen B. Denote the probability that the particle is detected at position $x$ as $p_1=|\varphi_1(x)|^2$ when only slit $T_1$ is opened, and as $p_2=|\varphi_2(x)|^2$ when only slit $T_2$ is opened.
 If both slits are opened, the probability that the particle is detected at position $x$ after passing through the double slit is given by $p(x)=|\varphi_1(x)+\varphi_2(x)|^2$, which is different from $p_1+p_2 = |\varphi_1(x)|^2+|\varphi_2(x)|^2$.
 Furthermore, when a detector is introduced to detect exactly which slit the particle goes though, the probability becomes $|\varphi_1(x)|^2+|\varphi_2(x)|^2$.
 This observation was used by Feynman to introduce the concept of probability amplitude and the rule of calculating the measurement probability as the absolute square of the probability amplitude~\cite{Feynman05}.
-However, why the probability is the absolute square of the probability amplitude is not explained in Ref.~\cite{Feynman05}.
-By recognizing the measurement probability is a directional process, the measurement probability is shown to be the absolute square of probability amplitude~\cite{Yang2017}.
-In this section we will show that these observations can be readily explained by applying Eqs.(\ref{PIRho4}) and (\ref{PIdensityProb}).
+The reason for this, according to Feynman, is that the alternatives of passing $T1$ or $T2$ is indistinguishable.
+Thus, these alternatives are ``interfering alternatives" instead of ``exclusive alternatives".
+However, how the probability $p(x)=|\varphi_1(x)+\varphi_2(x)|^2$ or $p(x)=|\varphi_1(x)|^2+|\varphi_2(x)|^2$ is calculated is not provided.
+In this section we will show that these results can be readily calculated by applying (\ref{PIRho4}) and (\ref{PIdensityProb}).